-Poker prowess goes beyond just knowing the hands and being able to make educated and calculated predictions: as most of us know, it’s also a game that calls for understanding (and mastering) deception and communication.
-So when you sit down at the table, it’s really important that you grasp what everyone’s saying, which is why we’ve put together a glossary of poker terms that’ll keep you in the loop while you play poker online.
+Poker prowess goes beyond just knowing the hands and being able to make educated and calculated predictions.
+As most of us know, it’s also a game that calls for understanding (and mastering) deception and communication.
+So, when you sit down at the table, it’s really important that you understand what are the terms used in poker, which is why we’ve put together a glossary of poker terms that’ll keep you in the loop while you play poker online.

-For those who are new to the game of poker, this glossary will provide you with many of the terms you need to know so that you’re ready to hit the tables, whether they’re real or virtual.
+For those who are new to the game of poker, this glossary will provide you with many of the words and phrases used in poker terminology that you need to know so that you’re ready to hit the live dealer (real or virtual) tables.
 Or, if you’re not new to the game and just want to brush up a bit, then you might also find this list useful.
-After all, you might know quite a few of these terms, but there might be some that you don’t.
+After all, you might know quite a few of these terms from our general casino glossary, but there might be some that you don’t.

 Ace in the hole – An ace that appears as one of the hole cards.